Great to have you here, Rush Limbaugh, the Excellence in Broadcasting Network, where we meet and surpass all audience expectations on a daily basis.

 And it hasn't hurt.

-I think the drive-by's are still looking to take Trump out.
+I think the drive-bys are still looking to take Trump out.

 The Republican establishment is still looking to take Trump out.

-No matter what happens in New Hampshire, and no matter what happens in South Carolina, there are people who still maybe it's a triumph of hope over common sense, but they still believe he's going to quit.
+I am here to tell you, and I don't want you people to doubt me, there are people who still believe Trump's going to get out of this, no matter what happens in New Hampshire, and no matter what happens in South Carolina, there are people who still maybe it's a triumph of hope over common sense,

-That he's gonna grow tired of it, that it isn't gonna provide thrills anymore, that it's it's gonna hit him how expensive this is, and he's gonna start asking himself, is it worth the money?
+but they still believe he's going to quit, that he's going to grow tired of it, that it isn't going to provide thrills anymore, that it's going to hit him, how expensive this is, and he's going to start asking himself, is it worth the money?

-And there are still people so when something like this happens, the people who think that allow themselves to get even closer to that day where Trump just says, you know the heck with it.
+So when something like this happens, the people who think that allow themselves to get even closer to that day where Trump just says, you know what the heck with it.

 Do not doubt me.